danwing/signaling-use-cases/draft-bwbr-tsvwg-signaling-use-cases.md

 Metadata:

-Based on metadata types listed in the {{?I-D.draft-rwbr-sconepro-flow-metadata-latest}}, the host to network metadata parameters for interactive media type will as given below.
+Based on metadata types listed in the {{?I-D.rwbr-sconepro-flow-metadata-}}, the host to network metadata parameters for interactive media type will as given below.

 Interactive A/V, downstream Metadata: